Cooke, Troughton & Simms

-Cooke, Troughton & Simms was a British instrument-making firm formed in York in 1922 by the merger of T. Cooke & Sons and Troughton & Simms.
+Cooke, Troughton & Simms was an English instrument-making firm formed in York in 1922 by the merger of T. Cooke & Sons and Troughton & Simms.

 Origins

 Thomas Cooke set up a business in York in 1837 making astronomical telescopes.
 One early notable instrument was a 4.5 inch equatorial refractor which would have been exceptional at the time.
 In 1851 Cooke built a 7.25 inch equatorial telescope.
 Cooke made the optical elements himself for both these instruments.
 Thomas Cooke built a reputation for high quality optics and, as well as smaller instruments, supplied large instruments to observatories around the world.

 From the outset in 1826 and earlier Troughton and Simms of London excelled in the high precision work of dividing circles and so provided many observatories with large transit instruments and supplied national surveys such as the Ordnance Survey, with large transit theodolites.

 Merger

 In 1922 with business in a depressed state Cooke and Troughton & Simms merged with head offices at York.
 However foreign competition was strong.
 In particular the Swiss firm of Wild was making theodolites which were lighter, smaller and more accurate than CTS products.